 I had made it through the worst OCD episode I would ever have.

 In the aftermath, though, I was more burnt out than ever.
 I spent ninth grade exhausted and isolated, sleeping in classes for the first time, too impatient to interact with most people.
 I retreated into hyperfixations on Harry Potter and on my own novels.
-To add injury to insult, as if periods aren’t already enough of a sensory nightmare, I started having excruciating menstrual cramps, to the point of screaming and vomiting.
-The OCD also continued to quietly wear on me in a less dramatic way with its self-hating perfectionism.
-By now, I had achieved such complete denial about my “shameful” SID diagnosis that I no longer remembered how I had begun feeling so broken inside–all I knew was that something was deeply wrong with me, something I had to hide.
+To add injury to insult, as if periods aren’t already enough of a sensory nightmare, I started having excruciating menstrual cramps that had me on the floor screaming and vomiting.
+The OCD also continued to wear on me in a less dramatic way with its self-hating perfectionism.
+By now, I had achieved such complete denial about my “shameful” SPD diagnosis that I no longer remembered how I had begun feeling so broken inside–all I knew was that something was deeply wrong with me, something I had to hide.

 Episode III: Fibromyalgia

 In tenth grade, I started coming back to life again.
 This was complicated, however, by the arrival of the 2009 H1N1 pandemic.
-On Halloween that year, I woke up with serious muscle aches all over, especially in my hips.
-I knew I had caught the flu, but in my ongoing quest to “act more normal,” I decided to irresponsibly attend my friend’s Halloween party anyway, “like a normal, irresponsible teenager.”
+On Halloween that year, I woke up with serious achiness all over, especially in my hips.
+I knew I had caught the swine flu, but in my ongoing quest to “act more normal,” I decided to attend my friend’s Halloween party anyway, “like a normal, irresponsible teenager.”
 I ended up having to go home early with a high fever and a severe cough.

 H1N1 knocked me down for about a month, with me developing bronchitis and then strep throat.
-Though I eventually recovered, the hip pain never went away.
+Though I did recover, the burning hip pain never went away.
 As spring approached, it actually began to worsen.
 My doctor performed a series of tests trying to figure out what was happening.
 The truth wouldn’t come to light, however, until eleventh grade.

-The first week of school is another difficult transition, and this particular first week included a series of extra stressors that would be disruptive and upsetting for most non-autistic people.
+The first week of school is another difficult transition, and this particular first week included a series of extra stressors that would be upsetting even for non-autistic people.
 I was already in a precarious position: just recovered from autistic burnout and still dealing with post-viral symptoms.
 It’s no surprise, then, that I dipped right back into the burnout zone again.
-The hip pain steadily spread across my body until I hurt everywhere, all the time, in so many different ways.
+The hip pain steadily spread across my body that week until I hurt everywhere, all the time, in so many different ways.
 I became exhausted and confused, and my sensory sensitivities, especially to the cold, increased.

 It took only a couple of months for my doctor to diagnose me as having fibromyalgia, a chronic pain and fatigue disorder with uncertain origins and no cure.
-I laughed when I was diagnosed because I was so relieved to have an answer, but devastation soon followed.
+I laughed when I was diagnosed because I was so relieved to have an answer, but I also cried from terror and heartbreak.
 For the first time, I had no choice but to confront my own limitations.
 I could not be normal, and I never would be.
 My grief over lost possibilities was made more difficult because I didn’t know how to let myself grieve.
-I had spent my entire life having my overly powerful emotions and my unusual sensory sensitivities invalidated by other people, and I had become an expert at invalidating them myself.
+I had spent my entire life having my powerful emotions and my sensory sensitivities invalidated by other people, and I had become an expert at invalidating them myself.
 I was used to pushing through and doing whatever it took to meet expectations.
 I mirrored people’s physical and emotional energy constantly because humans usually find that likeable, which made even me confused about what I felt sometimes.
 (The hyperempathy didn’t help.)

-With my OCD continually beating on me, people had become used to seeing me quietly duck out of classrooms in tears at least once a week.
-They’d never paid it much mind–I guess because I was still getting straight As and not causing disruptions in class.
-However, the fibromyalgia diagnosis seemed to garner more support.
-So while this grieving period after I was diagnosed with fibromyalgia was difficult for me, there were people around me giving me permission this time to feel my sorrow and fear and loss.
+People had become used to seeing me quietly duck out of class in tears at least once a week.
+They’d never paid it much mind–I guess because I was still getting straight As and not causing actual disruptions.
+However, the fibromyalgia diagnosis seemed to garner me a little more support.
+So while this grieving period after I was diagnosed with fibromyalgia was difficult, there were people around me giving me permission this time to feel my sorrow and fear and loss.
 That made a difference.